The Argyle Sweater by Scott Hilburn for April 03, 2011

 23. P1663 06201226810

-hendelca Premium Member about 13 years ago
+hendelca Premium Member over 13 years ago

 I too live in Canada and use the metric system - most of the time.
 I still go into the lumber store looking for 2x4’s and 4’ x 8’ sheets of plywood.
 Winter temperatures in Celcius are fine but I prefer Fahrenheit in the summer - I know how cold -30C is but I have trouble with +30C.
 I do know that when visiting Phoenix and it is 116F that I will melt!
 For distances, I live far enough away from the center of the universe (That’s Toronto for us in NE Ontario) that we don’t use either system - how far is it to Toronto - about 6.5 hours!